sous-chefs/mysql/README.md

 The `mysql_client` resource manages the MySQL client binaries and development libraries.

 It is an example of a "singleton" resource.
-Declaring two `mysql_client` resources on a machine usually won't yield two separate copies of the client binaries, except for platforms that support multiple versions (RHEL SCL, OmniOS).
+Declaring two `mysql_client` resources on a machine usually won't yield two separate copies of the client binaries, except for platforms that support multiple versions (RHEL SCL).

 #### Example